weaviate/weaviate-io/developers/weaviate/configuration/authentication.md

 Any "OpenID Connect" compatible token issuer implementing OpenID Connect Discovery can be used with Weaviate.
 Configuring the OIDC token issuer is outside the scope of this document, but here are a few options as a starting point:

-- For simple use-cases such as for a single user, you can use [Weaviate Cloud Services (WCS)](https://auth.wcs.api.weaviate.io) as the OIDC token issuer.
+- For simple use-cases such as for a single user, you can use Weaviate Cloud Services (WCS) as the OIDC token issuer.
+To do so:
     - Make sure you have a WCS account (you can [sign up here](https://console.weaviate.cloud/)).
     - In the Weaviate configuration file (e.g. `docker-compose.yaml`), specify:
       - `https://auth.wcs.api.weaviate.io/auth/realms/SeMI` as the issuer (in `AUTHENTICATION_OIDC_ISSUER`),